CJFariss/World-Politics/README.md

 - Our World In Data. https://ourworldindata.org/.
 (Selected articles).

 - William Spaniel.
 "Lines on Maps." https://www.youtube.com/@Gametheory101.
 (Selected videos).

+## Library Resources

+Contact the Political Science Librarian, Catherine Morse, for help finding relevant books, articles, and data.
+She can be reached at cmorse@umich.edu or you can make an appointment to meet with her online.

 ## Course Outline